AnirudhGhatty/chess-data-analysis/README.md

     Among the most frequently played openings, win rates vary noticeably, suggesting that opening choice impacts performance.
 It is noticed that openings like the scandinavian defense , scotch game give a higher win rate for the players

    **Game Length vs Outcome:**
     Shorter games are more likely to result in decisive outcomes, indicating that early mistakes play a major role in determining results.
+It was also noticed that the games played for more than 70 moves will most likely result in a draw

 ---